 Medical billers enjoy competitive salaries as well as the potential for traditional employment benefits.

 As a medical biller you can enjoy increasing employment opportunities and play a crucial role in the growing healthcare industry.
 If you are interested in medical coding as well as medical billing, take a look at our AHIMA-approved Medical Coding and Billing program, which is also approved by the National Healthcareer Association (NHA).
-The Medical Coding and Billing course will prepare you for the CCA exam (offered by AHIMA) and the CPC exam (offered by AAPC).
+The Medical Coding and Billing course will prepare you CCA exam (offered by AHIMA) and the CPC exam (offered by AAPC).

 Is Career Step the School for Me?

 Over 100,000 Career Step students can't be wrong.
 Choose Career Step, and graduate with the skills you need to start working right away.
 Career Step offers:

 With Career Step Medical Billing training you can develop the expertise you need to excel in your new field for only $2,999.

 Medical billing employment is expected to grow by 13% by 2026, offering you lots of opportunities.

 Built on employer recommendations and feedback, the Medical Billing program helps you gain exactly the skills you need to start working right after graduation, including training on the changes brought by the Affordable Care Act, bundled payments, and technology trends.